-Important: A REACH-IT account is required to submit a CLH intention or dossier.
+Important: Manufacturers, importers and downstream users are required to have a REACH-IT account to submit a CLH intention or dossier.

 Before submitting a CLH proposal, it is recommended to check the Registry of Intentions (RoI), which contains a list of substances for which the Agency has already received an intention for a CLH dossier submission.
 A CLH dossier for the same substance should not be submitted by two or more parties.
 Anyone with relevant information about the substance may bring this to the attention of the party submitting a CLH proposal during the early stages of the process, or provide such information during the public consultation of the dossier.

 The substances currently undergoing public consultation can be found on the Harmonised classification and labelling current consultations page.

 The Registry of Intentions provides information on the planned submissions of CLH dossiers.

 Following the submission of the CLH intention, dossier submitters can contact ECHA at classification (at) echa.europa.eu should they require support, or if details of the dossier need to be discussed.

 The CLH dossier contains a technical dossier in IUCLID format and an attached CLH report.
 Further details on the contents of the technical dossier and the CLH report can be found in the supporting documentation: Guidance on the preparation of CLH dossiers and CLH report format (both undergoing revision).
 These documents give an overview of what to consider and how to prepare the CLH dossier.
 Before the publication of the revised Guidance and Data Submission Manual on the submission of CLH dossiers, you are encouraged to contact the Classification Unit using the following address: classification (at) echa.europa.eu